ssmodish/blog-app-api/instructions-Part3.md

 _`/src/components/post-list.js`_

-So now we've added `postDataList` state to our component and then, once the component is loaded, the useEffect function is called which we have set to fetch an array of all of our posts
+So now we've:

+- Added `postDataList` state to our component
+- Created the `fetchPostListData` function which gets data from our database and sets our `postDataList` state
+- Utilised the useEffect function to call our `fetchPostListData`